dem-ola/Med-Bio/README.md

 # Documentation

 This is a a small React web application for an imaginary small medical pharmacy. \
-Principal users are Users (staff, customers), Patients and Prescribers. \
+Principal users are Users (staff and patients), Patients and Prescribers.

 With this application you can:
-- Login \
+- Login
-- View Users, Patients, Prescribers \
+- View Users, Patients, Prescribers
-- Add new Users and Patients \
+- Add new Users and Patients

 ### Setup
 1. Clone repo